Wentril/kubernetes_workshop/course.md

 ```

 This starts minikube with two nodes so we can later demonstrate even some advanced features like multi-node deployments, etc.

+We also set up `cilium` as a requested CNI plugin, which will be explained later in the workshop.

 ## Get started with Kubernetes: pods, deployments, services